munificent/craftinginterpreters/book/garbage-collection.md

 with fields yet, so there aren't many objects that contain references, but we do have <span name="some">some</span>.
 In particular, ObjClosure has the list of ObjUpvalues it closes over as well as a reference to the raw ObjFunction that it wraps.
-ObjFunction in turn has a constant table containing references to all of the literals created in the function's body.
+ObjFunction, in turn, has a constant table containing references to all of the literals created in the function's body.
 This is enough to build a fairly complex web of objects for our collector to crawl through.

 <aside name="some">